Noreht/sna2_project-/README.md

 ## Conclusion
 At a time when US politics appear more divided than ever in recent memory, finding spaces of bipartisan discussion becomes that much more important.
 Understanding how politicians across the political spectrum and from both major parties interact online can help us to understand where consensus on long standing political issues may lie.
-Our analysis indicates
+Our analysis indicates that while some spaces of consesus were built between Republicans and Democrats on Twitter, there remains a substantial difference in how both parties and its members choose to discuss the same topics.
+With more time and a larger dataset, it may become possible to chart how this discourse has shifted over time since 2017.